-46. Regarded as the smallest recognized dog breed, the Chihuahua dogs are named after the Mexican state of Chihuahua, where they are believed to have originated.
+46. Regarded as the world’s smallest dog, the Chihuahua dogs are named after the Mexican state of Chihuahua, where they are believed to have originated.

 47. But the national dog of Mexico is actually the Xoloitzcuintli.

-48. The city of Oaxaca is home to the stunning Hierve el Agua, the only petrified waterfalls of Mexico.
+48. The city of Oaxaca is home to the stunning Hierve el Agua, the only petrified waterfalls in Mexico.

 49. Covering nearly 250,000 square miles across six Mexican states and parts of Texas and New Mexico, the Chihuahuan Desert is the largest desert in North America.

 50. Mexico is dotted with almost 500 beaches, which provide safe havens for the summer-lovers.

 A place of buzz and vibrancy, Mexico City is a great first stop for any Mexican adventure.
 The capital city of Mexico is a veritable wonderland for the most inquisitive urbanites who are seeking an authentic cosmopolitan experience.
 In there, expect to come across a stellar selection of world-class museums — from MUAC to Frida Kahlo Museum —, a well-preserved historic city center dotted with colonial buildings and an unlimited variety of food and dining in every class.

 After taking in Mexico City’s pulse-pounding energy, what about heading over to explore the most Insta-worthy beaches in Mexico?